supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 Duration: 90 minutes

-In this exercise, you will enable a secondary DR site in East US 2.
+In this exercise, you will enable a secondary DR site.
 This site will support each tier of the Contoso application, using a different technology in each case.
 The DR approach is summarized in the following table.

 |  Tier   |   DR Strategy   |
 |:--------|:----------------|